brendeny/Flight-App/README.md

 ## User Stories

+Phase 1
 - As a user I want to be able to add a new flight to a list of flights
 - As a user I want to be able to view the number of flights currently on my schedule
 - As a user I want to be able to remove the first flight from my flight schedule
 - As a user I want to be able to view the first flight on my current schedule

+Phase 2
+- As a user, I want to be able to save my current flight schedule to file from the main menu
+- As a user, I want to be able to load my flight schedule from the main menu